matthiaskrgr/cargo-cache/README.md

     -t, --top-cache-items <N>              List the top N items taking most space in the cache

 SUBCOMMANDS:
-    help        Prints this message or the help of the given subcommand(s) l           check local build cache (target) of a rust project local       check local build cache (target) of a rust project q           run a query
+    clean-unref    remove crates that are not referenced in a Cargo.toml from the cache help           Prints this message or the help of the given subcommand(s) l              check local build cache (target) of a rust project local          check local build cache (target) of a rust project q              run a query
     query          run a query
     r              query each package registry separately
     registry       query each package registry separately
+    sc             gather stats on a local sccache cache sccache        gather stats on a local sccache cache toolchain      print stats on installed toolchains
+    trim           trim old items from the cache until maximum cache size limit is reached
 ````

 #### Show the largest items in the cargo home: